barr-israel/barrcodes/content/posts/aoc2024/day10/index.md

     .map(|start| find_trailhead_score_buffer(input, start, width, height, &mut buffer)) .sum()
 ```
-Part 2 was updated in the same way, the function now uses buffer instead of creating it's own.
+Part 2 was updated in the same way, the function now uses buffer instead of creating its own.
 Clearing the buffer is not necessary as the function always finishes with an empty queue.
 In the new [flamegraph](flamegraph_after.svg), those times are gone, and the overall performance has improved:
 ```